Neurostep/go-link-test/README.md

 collect2: error: ld returned 1 exit status
 ```

-As you might notice there is linker error thrown up, and we can see there is now `"-lwinmm" "-lws2_32"`
+As you might notice there is linking error, and we can see there is no `"-lwinmm" "-lws2_32"`
 provided to the compiler

 ### The workaround